koendv/openscad-raspberrypi/README.md

 ## Downloads

 - [Binary](https://github.com/koendv/openscad-raspberrypi/releases) for raspberry pi.
-- [Patch](https://raw.githubusercontent.com/koendv/openscad-raspberrypi/master/anaglyph.patch) for compiling openscad with support for 3D glasses
+- [Patch](https://raw.githubusercontent.com/koendv/openscad-raspberrypi/master/anaglyph.patch) and [icon](images/Anaglyph-32.png) for compiling openscad with support for 3D glasses.

-Source and binary are free of charge, but if you want to buy me a cup of tea I won't say no:
+Source and binary are free, of course, but if you want to buy me a cup of tea I won't say no:

 [![ko-fi](images/kofibutton.svg)](https://ko-fi.com/Q5Q03LPDQ)
 ## Usage